symmetry

 the existence of 32 point groups in three dimensions.
 The existence of

-230 space groups is usually taken on trust rather than checked personally.
+230 space groups is usually taken on trust rather than checked

-“band groups” (or “frieze groups”) that can occur in a repetitive
+seven “band groups” (or “frieze groups”) that can occur in a repetitive

 two-dimensional pattern repeating only in one dimension, ie a frieze.